shaunazzopardi/sweap/REPLICATION.md

 passed as its argument (`benchmarks`, in this case).
 It will report a unique id, the name of the benchmark, and a numeric value for each tool.

-A value of `1` denotes that the benchmark was not run on that tool.
-A value of `2` indicates that the tool encountered an error (typically OOM, but more information may be found in the log files).
-All other values indicate the experiment's running time in milliseconds.
+A value of `0` denotes that the benchmark was not run on that tool.
+A value of `1` indicates that the tool encountered an error (typically OOM, but more information may be found in the log files).
+All other positive values indicate the experiment's running time in milliseconds;
+values greater than 1200000 (i.e., 20 minutes) denote a timeout.
 A negative value indicates that the tool terminated, but gave an incorrect verdict.

 For the table in Appendix D3, invoke